Proprietary Market Intelligence

 Action framework — when to add:

-• Score < 15 print (any timeframe): Full $100K Buy-the-Fear DCA signal — same rule the backtest panel tracks.
+• Score < 15 print (any close): Full $100K Buy-the-Fear DCA signal.
+Today's 23.92 is the closest we've been to arming this — same rule the backtest panel tracks.

 Action framework — when to trim or hedge: